gidgethub/gidgethub/docs/__init__.rst

    code.
 Details of what fields were invalid are stored in the :attr:`errors` attribute.

-   .. attribute:: errors: List[Any]
+   .. attribute:: errors

       A list of error details for each field which was invalid.

-.. exception:: GitHubBroken(status_code: http.HTTPStatus, *args: Any)
+.. exception:: GitHubBroken

    An exception representing 5XX HTTP responses.